zendframework/zf2-documentation/docs/languages/en/modules/zend.filter.encryption.rst

 - **private**: Only ``OpenSSL``.
 Your private key which will be used for encrypting the content.
 Also the private key can be either a filename with path of the key file, or just the content of the key file itself.

 - **public**: Only ``OpenSSL``.
-The public key of the user whom you want to provide the encrpted content.
+The public key of the user whom you want to provide the encrypted content.
 You can give multiple public keys by using an array.
-You can eigther provide the path and filename of the key file, or just the content of the key file itself.
+You can either provide the path and filename of the key file, or just the content of the key file itself.

 - **vector**: Only ``BlockCipher``.
 The initialization vector which shall be used.
 If not set it will be a random